iSEE/screenshots/README.md

 This repository specifies a Docker image to automatically generate screenshots of **iSEE** instances, using the `appshot()` function from the **webshot** package.
-This allows other repositories to set up GitHub Actions using [the published image on DockerHub](https://hub.docker.com/repository/docker/iseedevelopers/screenshots);
+This allows other repositories to use [the published image on DockerHub](https://hub.docker.com/repository/docker/iseedevelopers/screenshots) to recreate screenshots on the fly.
-the idea is to recreate screenshots on the fly and then store them as static PNGs in those repositories, for referencing during vignette compilation.
+Screenshots can then be stored as static PNGs in those repositories, e.g., for referencing during vignette compilation.
 We prefer static PNGs over attempting regeneration during vignette compilation as the screenshot generation is rather fragile (system dependency on `PhantomJS`, intermittent time-out problems).